ta-data-mexpt/project-pandas/README.md

 ## Overview

-The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
-For this project, you will start with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
-You will need to import it, use your data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean CSV data file.
+The goal of this project is to combine everything Ihave learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
+For this project, I started with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
+I imported it, used my data wrangling skills to clean it up, prepared it to be analyzed and then exported it as a clean CSV data file.

-**You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
-Show us what you've got!

 ---